aluissp/dotfiles/README.md

 ## Setup

-First of all, I recommend you to use the arcolinuxb openbox iso to use these dotfiles.
-If you want to download it, it's available [here](https://sourceforge.net/projects/arcolinux-community-editions/files/openbox/).
+First of all, I recommend you to use the Manjaro Xfce iso to use these dotfiles.
+If you want to download it, it's available [here](https://manjaro.org/products/download/x86).

 ### 1. Update the system